 So, while in some games you can mine every mining node with the same pickaxe, in Ashes of Creation you will have to invest in your tools to gatherer those top end resources.
 The specific example given was that you will not be gathering Copper Ore and Mithril Ore with the same tier of pickaxe.

 The very nature of the Gathering Nodes spawn, depletion, and respawn rotation is part of what is going to limit how much gathering can be done at any one time.
-Once you have made your way through an area and depleted all the gathering resources, you will have to travel to a different part of the world to find more, or you will have to wait until other gatherers in other parts of the world deplete all theirs and hope that your nodes are some of the ones selected to respawn.
+Once you have made your way through an area and depleted all the gathering resources, you will have to travel to a different part of the world to find more or you will have to wait until the respawn system has had a chance to repopulate your section of the world.

 Another part of the limitation on gathering will be based around the character’s limited inventory for gatherables and craftables (items made by Processors).